jdmaasakkers/cs205_finalreport/README.md

 (%% Include state-of-the-art image recognition including references)

-### Project Goals
-- Implement both serial, OpenMPI+MPI, and Spark regularized statistical learning algorithms.
-This will initially take the form of a linear classifier (e.g. 1-layer neural network) with L-2 loss.
-- Analyze and benchmark data vs. model parallelization approaches.
-Weigh the benefits of computation cost vs. testing accuracy.
-- Build a framework where custom images can be imported.

 ### Learning algorithm
 A multi-class linear classifier (one hidden layer neutral network) is implemented to perform a training, validation, and testing split on the data.
 The current implementation uses the MNIST database [(LeCun et al. 1998)](http://yann.lecun.com/exdb/mnist/) that consists handwritten digits (0-9).
 The database includes a training set of 60,000 and a test set of 10,000 each consisting of 28 by 28 pixels.
 Each pixel has a value between 0 and 255 (white to black).